Entropy and the growth rate of universal covering trees: Introduction

 \subsection{Our Results}

 For the graph $G$, define a \emph{suspended path} as a non-backtracking path $P$ in $G$ that has no internal vertices of degree more than two, and where its two endpoints $u,v$ have degree greater than two.
-The main result of this paper is that a necessary and sufficient condition for $G$ to have $\Lambda = \rho$, is that the following equation holds for all suspended paths $P$ in $G$:
+The main result of this paper is that a necessary and sufficient condition for $G$ to have $\Lambda = \rho$, is that the following equation holds for all suspended paths $P$ in $G$, where $|P|$ denotes the number of edges in $P$:

 Graph satisfying $\rho=\Lambda$ include regular graphs and bipartite-biregular graphs.
 In addition, any such graph, where all edges are replaced by length $k$ paths for some fixed $k>1$ also satisfies the condition.
-It turns out, that the simple combinatorial characterization given in~\eqref{eq:suspended_path_condition_intro}, can be used to construct infinitely many graphs with $\rho=\Lambda$ that are not in the above list, such as those in Figure~\ref{fig:lambda_rho_counterexample}.
+It turns out that the simple combinatorial characterization given in~\eqref{eq:suspended_path_condition_intro}, can be used to construct infinitely many graphs with $\rho=\Lambda$ that are not in the above list, such as those in Figure~\ref{fig:lambda_rho_counterexample}.

-The third result, regards the random variable $R_\ell$ counting the number of random bits consumed by a length $\ell$ NBRW starting from the stationary distribution.
+The third result concerns the random variable $R_\ell$ counting the number of random bits consumed by a length $\ell$ NBRW starting from the stationary distribution.
 Namely, the sum of $\log_2(\deg(v)-1)$ on the vertices visited by the walk.
 It is not hard to verify that the expected value of $R_\ell$ is $\ell \log_2 \Lambda$.
 We prove that the following dichotomy on the variance of $R_\ell$ holds: If $\rho(G)=\Lambda(G)$ then $\var[R_\ell]$ is bounded by a constant independent of $\ell$, but if $\rho(G)>\Lambda(G)$ then the variance grows linearly with $\ell$.

 The rest of the paper is organized as follows: In Section~\ref{sect:preliminaries} we give the required background for the main body of this work.
 In Section~\ref{sect:main_theorem} we prove the main theorem, characterising the graphs for which $\Lambda = \rho$.
 In Section~\ref{sect:graphs_with_rho_equal_lambda} we exhibit a family of graphs with $\Lambda = \rho$ that do not fall into the set of known examples.
-In Section~\ref{sect:variance} we prove that the variance of the number of random bits used, follows a dichotomy and we demonstrate the result on the $K_4$ minus an edge graph.
+In Section~\ref{sect:variance} we prove that the variance of the number of random bits used follows a dichotomy, and we demonstrate the result on the $K_4$ minus an edge graph.
 We end with a set of open questions.